MPowerKit/Navigation/readme.md

 This is very helpful if you use it, for example, with [TabView](https://github.com/MPowerKit/TabView) and you need to open new tab with tab specific dynamic data which has region(s).
 With static names you are not able to do such trick.

-*!!!
-Important: the region names have to be unique through entire app or it will crash.*
+<span style="color: yellow;">*\*\!* Important: the region names must be unique throughout the entire app or it will crash *\*\!* </span>

 To remove region holder from region registrations there is hidden method ```RegionManager.RemoveHolder(string? key)```.
 Note: you should not use it, if you specified ```UsePageEventsInRegions()```

 #### IRegionManager

-This interface is registered as singletone and has 2 methods:
+This interface is registered as a singleton and consists of two methods:

-1. ```NavigationResult NavigateTo(string regionName, string viewName, INavigationParameters? parameters = null);``` It does navigation to empty region holder, creates ```IRegion``` object which describes the region with region stack and pushes chosen view to the region.
-Or if the region holder contains any child view it will clear region stack and push new view to the region.
+1. `NavigationResult NavigateTo(string regionName, string viewName, INavigationParameters? parameters = null);`

+   This method performs navigation within an empty region holder.
+It creates an `IRegion` object that describes the region with a region stack and then pushes the chosen view into the region.
+If the region holder already contains child views, it will clear the region stack and push the new view into the region.

-2. ```IEnumerable<IRegion> GetRegions(VisualElement? regionHolder);```
+2. `IEnumerable<IRegion> GetRegions(VisualElement? regionHolder);`

-Gets all child regions for chosen region holder.
-It can be useful if you need to clean all resources and invoke lificycle events for regions.
+   This method retrieves all child regions associated with a chosen region holder.
+It can be particularly useful when you need to clean up resources and invoke lifecycle events for these regions.

 ##### Example